Support road.cc

 feature

 Which chainset is right for you?
-Should you choose a standard, a compact or something else?
+Should you choose a semi-compact, a compact or something else?

 Different chainsets make a big difference to the way your bike feels when you ride.
 Find out which would suit you best

-The chainset, called a crankset in some parts of the world, is the name given to the chainrings and the crank arms that turn them.
+The chainset, called a crankset in some parts of the world, is the name given to the chainrings and the crank arms that turn them, and it helps define your bike's gearing.
 Different chainsets make a big difference to the character of your bike and the way it feels when you ride.

-However, some bikes come with a triple chainset, meaning that you have three chainrings, and others use a single chainring matched to a wide-range cassette (the group of sprockets that sit at the centre of the back wheel).
+However, some bikes – especially gravel and mountain bikes – come with a single chainring (called a 1x system) matched to a wide-range cassette (the group of sprockets that sit at the centre of the back wheel).
+Other bikes might use a triple chainset, meaning that you have three chainrings, although these are increasingly rare.

 Let’s go through the main road systems in turn.